lndecastro/AICofounder/EAIBS/Module2_Customer_Idea_Discovery.md

 **Instructions:**

-1. Run the Customer Simulator activity (section 2.1.3) with your AI cofounder.
+1. Run the Customer Simulator activity (Section 2.1.3) with your AI cofounder.
 Conduct at least 7 exchanges before breaking character and debriefing.
 2. Build your Empathy Map and POV statement using the workspace prompts in section 2.2.
 3. Apply at least two of the three ideation techniques (SCAMPER, Mind Mapping, or Cross-Industry Analogy) to expand your solution concept.
-4. Complete your Value Proposition Canvas using section 2.3.
+4. Complete your Value Proposition Canvas using Section 2.3.
 5. Share your POV statement and top Pain/Gain pair with the group.

 **Time:** 50 minutes

 **Expected output:** A completed Customer Persona + Value Proposition Canvas (Blueprint Piece 2).

----

 ## Further Reading